Skip to main content

 Municipal water users: Request your city's annual Consumer Confidence Report (CCR).
 By law, every public water system publishes one.
 It shows detected contaminants and whether levels exceeded EPA limits.
 You can also search the Environmental Working Group's Tap Water Database by ZIP code for a more detailed breakdown.

 Well water users: You have no utility report.
-Order a certified lab test — they typically cost $50-$150 and screen for bacteria, nitrates, lead, arsenic, pH, and hardness.
+Order a certified lab test — they screen for bacteria, nitrates, lead, arsenic, pH, and hardness.
+Basic panels are affordable, while comprehensive screenings cost more.
 Test annually and after any plumbing changes or flooding events.

-Quick home test kits ($15-$30) check for a handful of contaminants and give you a rough picture, but certified lab testing is always more accurate and comprehensive.
+Quick home test kits are inexpensive and check for a handful of contaminants to give you a rough picture, but certified lab testing is always more accurate and comprehensive.

 Pro Tip